Managing Up: 4 Tips To Do It Correctly

 Align Your Goals with Your Manager’s and Company’s

-Everything you do should ladder up to your manager’s objectives, and then her manager’s objectives, and so on and so forth until you reach the top of the pyramid, i.e. the CEO who’s setting the overarching goals and vision.
+Everything you do should ladder up to your manager’s objectives, then her manager’s objectives, and so forth until you reach the top of the pyramid, i.e., the CEO who’s setting the overarching goals and vision.

-Ultimately, it’s about aligning your own goals with your manager’s and the organization’s – to always be in tune with how your own work contributes to the larger success.
+Ultimately, it’s about aligning your goals with your manager’s and the organization’s – to always be in tune with how your work contributes to the larger success.
 If you can consistently operate in that way, the support you’re seeking as an individual will naturally follow.

-Your Manager’s Style
+On Your Manager’s Style

-How Does Your Manager Absorb Information?
+1. How Does Your Manager Absorb Information?

 Adjusting to Management Style

-Just as you should adjust your communication style to your manager’s listening style, you can also calibrate to her management style.
-Some managers micromanage, some are completely hands-off, and many fall in between.
+Just as you should adjust your communication style to your manager’s listening style, you can also calibrate her management style.
+Some managers micromanage, some are entirely hands-off, and many fall in between.

 All that said, it’s also important for your manager to understand how you like to be managed.
-Give her feedback about what works best for you too – regular reminders, weekly 1:1s, etc.
+Give her feedback about what works best for you, too – regular reminders, weekly 1:1s, etc.

 Communicate Early and Often

-There is (almost) no such thing as over-communication – it is a way to be proactive, a trait almost any manager will appreciate.
-At the very least, it’s better to start off by over-communicating with your manager, particularly early on in your relationship, and then adjust from there.
+There is (almost) no such thing as over-communication – it is a way to be proactive, a trait almost any manager or boss will appreciate.
+At the very least, it’s better to start over-communicating with your manager, particularly early on in your relationship, and then adjust from there.

 Leave a Breadcrumb Trail

-Drop some snippets of information more casually first before following up with more details later on.
+Drop some snippets of information casually first before following up with more details later in a one-on-one meeting.
 Make sure whatever you’re working on, you’re constantly mentioning those things, whether it’s in small chunks or big chunks, to make sure you’re keeping them top of mind.

 Start With a 10,000-ft.
 View

 Instead, take an inverted pyramid approach.
 Start with a high-level view of what needs to be done and then drill down into specifics as your manager sees fit.
 This way, you can figure out what needs to be examined further or what your manager requires more detail about.

 Set and Maintain Boundaries

-Respectfully setting and maintaining boundaries is important in all aspects of your professional life, but perhaps most importantly in your relationship with your manager.
-Your manager sets the tone for how you should be working with her, so you should also set the tone for how you want your manager to work with you, especially in the beginning.
+Respectfully setting and maintaining boundaries is essential in all aspects of your professional life, perhaps most notably in your relationship with your boss.
+Your boss sets the tone for how you should be working with her, so you should also set the tone for how you want your manager to work with you, especially in the beginning.

 Start Building Your Relationship Early

 Of course, getting to know your manager and building that relationship takes time.
-Lay the groundwork early on by making an effort to get to know her.
+Lay the groundwork early on by trying to get to know her and watch for the first sign of progress.
 Ask questions about her personal life and background, but take care not to dive too deep too quickly.

 Want to read more from us?
 Subscribe to our newsletter to read our latest resources